samarthiith/DE_CoalPhaseOut/README.md

 # Analysing possible generation adequacy issues with Germany's Coal Phaseout

+Based on this work an article has been published in *Energiewirtschaftliche* (German).
+The english translation of the article can be found [here](ET_Article_eng.md).

 With the announcement of coal phase out in Germany the issue of generation adequacy has become critically important.
 Here the data and code used for the analysis is provided.

 The analysis is based on following indicators:

 ![Indicators](https://github.com/samarthiith/DE_CoalPhaseOut/blob/master/indicators.png)